 They are also notable as they can be worn in wet or dry conditions, and they are easy to pack when you are on the go.

 In this blog post, we will discuss the benefits of using Crocs as camp shoes, backup hiking shoes in a pinch, and some tips on choosing the right pair for your needs.

 Why Crocs Are Favored as Camp Shoe

 There are very few options for a true camp shoe that can give you the performance that Crocs can as a camp shoe.

-They are comfortable, they have great drainage, they are lightweight, and they are easy to take on and off which is perfect when you are getting in and out of your tent.
+They are comfortable, they have excellent drainage, they are lightweight, and they are easy to take on and off which is perfect when you are getting in and out of your tent.

 This makes them a nearly ubiquitous choice as the best camp shoes among many thru-hikers.